 The process of detox has the potential to be painful and dangerous.
 It highlights the reasoning behind medical detox and its significance in the continuum of care.

 Detox that provides medical supervision gives the client a safe and comfortable environment that allows them to focus on the tough road ahead.
 While detox alleviates the worst symptoms, the client should still expect a rough path as the drugs or alcohol exits the body.
-Some symptoms are unavoidable, and these include:

 - Mood swings